fallen-icarus/cardano-loans/GettingStarted.md

 You need to prove to the script that the next deadline has not passed yet so you need to set the invalid-hereafter of the transaction to the next deadline.
-The next deadline is either the next compounding time or the loan's expiration, whichever is first.
+The next deadline is either the next epoch boundary or the loan's expiration, whichever is first.
 When making payments on multiple loans, the invalid-hereafter should be set to the earliest time.

 #### Calculate the hash of the staking credential used in the borrower address